the-james-burton/the-james-burton.github.io/_includes/aftdiw/8-mixing-chemicals.md

 There are two stages of chemical mixing.
 The first stage is done to make the reuseable chemistry, specifically the stopbath, the fixer and the wetting agent.
 In the second stage you need to make up fresh developer just prior to use.
+The below instructions apply to *black and white* processing.
+There is a paragraph at the end of this chapter that discusses colour chemicals.

 ## Reusable chemicals